magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/custom-form-validation.md

 ### Result

-As result, the form gets validated before sending its data to server for processing.
+As a result, the form gets validated before sending data to the server for processing.

 ![Validated Form Example]({{ site.baseurl }}/common/images/form-validation-result.png)